cameron-cs/mq-hackathon-2023/README.md

 # MqHackathon2023

-# Workers Compensation Claims Prediction
+# Workers' Compensation Claims Prediction

-## Project Overview

-This project aims to predict the "gross incurred cost" of workers' compensation claims based on psychosocial and demographic data.
-The primary goal is to leverage machine learning and artificial intelligence to inform strategies that manage psychosocial factors influencing insurance claims.
-This solution utilizes a combination of RandomForestRegressor for continuous variables and a Neural Network model for categorical outcomes.
+This project aims to predict the "gross incurred cost" of workers' compensation claims using machine learning (ML) and artificial intelligence (AI) models based on psychosocial and demographic data.
+The models predict both continuous and categorical outcomes related to the costs and claimants' fitness for work over time.

-## Data Description
+## Dataset Overview

-The dataset comprises 71 columns of data across 552 cases, including psychosocial screening data and claims cost data.
-The target variables for prediction include cost-related variables (Net_total_incurred, Total_Paid, Other_Paid, Payment_medical, and Other_paid_risk) and categorical variables indicating the claimant's fitness for work at various time intervals (Fitness_week2, Fitness_week6, Fitness_week12, Fitness_week26, and Fitness_week52).
+The dataset contains 71 columns of data across 552 cases, including psychosocial screening and claims cost data.
+The task focuses on predicting several specific variables that represent different aspects of the claim costs and the claimant's fitness for work over various periods post-injury.

-## Methodology

-### Data Preprocessing
+## Preprocessing Steps

-1. **Categorical Encoding:** Non-numeric columns such as 'Gender', 'State', and 'Intervention Required' were encoded using one-hot encoding to transform them into a format that can be provided to ML models for prediction.
+1. **Categorical Encoding**: Qualitative variables are encoded into numerical format using one-hot encoding, facilitating their use in ML models.

+2. **Handling Missing Values**: Missing values are filled with appropriate placeholders or dropped, depending on the nature of the data.

-2. **Date Handling:** The difference between 'Claim_Finalised_Date' and 'Date_of_Accident' was calculated to capture the claim duration, an important feature for predicting costs.
+3. **Date Calculations**: The time between the date of the accident and the claim finalization date is calculated to provide a duration which could be a relevant feature for prediction.

-3. **Missing Values Handling:** Missing values in categorical data were filled with 'Unknown' or a suitable placeholder, and numerical missing values were imputed with either 0 or the mean of the column, depending on the context.

-4. **Feature Reduction:** Unnecessary features and those with many missing values were dropped to simplify the model without compromising prediction accuracy.
+4. **Feature Selection**: Irrelevant features are dropped to simplify the model and potentially improve its performance.

-### Machine Learning Models

-#### RandomForestRegressor

-- **Mathematical Background:** RandomForest is an ensemble learning method that operates by constructing a multitude of decision trees at training time and outputting the mean/average prediction of the individual trees for regression tasks.

-- **Formula:** The prediction \( \hat{y} \) of the RandomForestRegressor for a given input vector \( X \) is calculated by averaging the predictions of \( N \) individual trees:

-\[ \hat{y} = \frac{1}{N} \sum_{i=1}^{N} f_i(X) \]
+## Model Building

+Two types of models were built to predict the outcomes:

+### Continuous Outcomes

+For predicting continuous variables like "Net_total_incurred" and "Total_Paid," a **Random Forest Regressor** model was utilized.
+The model's performance was evaluated using the Mean Squared Error (MSE) metric, defined by the formula:

+\[
+\text{MSE} = \frac{1}{n}\sum_{i=1}^{n}(Y_i - \hat{Y}_i)^2
+\]

+where:
-where \( f_i(X) \) is the prediction of the \( i^{th} \) tree.
+- \(n\) is the number of observations,
+- \(Y_i\) is the actual value, and
+- \(\hat{Y}_i\) is the predicted value.

-#### Neural Network for Categorical Outcomes
+### Categorical Outcomes

-- **Architecture:** The model consists of an input layer, two hidden layers with ReLU activation, dropout layers for regularization, and a softmax output layer for multiclass classification.
+For predicting categorical outcomes such as the claimant's fitness for work at different time intervals, a **Neural Network** model was constructed using TensorFlow and Keras.
+The network consists of fully connected layers with ReLU activation functions and a softmax output layer for multi-class classification.
+The loss function used is the sparse categorical cross-entropy, given by:

-- **Loss Function:** The Sparse Categorical Crossentropy loss function is used, which is suitable for multi-class classification problems when labels are integers.

-- **Optimization:** Adam optimizer is used for its efficiency in both computation and memory requirement.

-### Model Evaluation

-- For continuous variables, Mean Squared Error (MSE) is used:

-\[ MSE = \frac{1}{n} \sum_{i=1}^{n} (Y_i - \hat{Y}_i)^2 \]
+\[
+\text{Loss} = -\sum_{c=1}^{M}y_{o,c}\log(p_{o,c})
+\]

+where:
+- \(M\) is the number of classes,
+- \(y\) is the binary indicator (0 or 1) of class \(c\) being the correct classification for observation \(o\),
+- \(p\) is the predicted probability of observation \(o\) being of class \(c\).

-- For categorical outcomes, accuracy is the metric of choice, representing the proportion of correctly predicted instances.
+The accuracy metric is used to evaluate the model's performance, defined as the ratio of correctly predicted instances to the total instances.

-## Results
+## Implementation

-- The models' performance metrics, such as MSE for continuous outcomes and accuracy for categorical outcomes, provide insights into their effectiveness in predicting various aspects of workers' compensation claims.
+The project is implemented in Jupyter notebook, using libraries such as scikit-learn for machine learning models, pandas for data manipulation, and TensorFlow for building neural network models.
+The preprocessing, model building, training, and evaluation steps are encapsulated in functions to streamline the prediction process for both continuous and categorical outcomes.

 ## Conclusion

-This project demonstrates the application of RandomForestRegressor and Neural Networks to predict the costs and recovery outcomes of workers' compensation claims based on psychosocial and demographic data.
-Through meticulous data preprocessing and strategic model selection, we can gain valuable insights to inform better management strategies for such claims.
+This project demonstrates the application of machine learning and artificial intelligence techniques to predict outcomes related to workers' compensation claims based on psychosocial and demographic data.
+By accurately predicting these outcomes, strategies can be informed to better manage the psychosocial factors influencing these insurance claims.